How Much Water To Drink A Day For Older Adults

 While other beverages can be good sources of hydration, plain water is always the best choice when possible.

 Staying hydrated is important for overall health because water is involved in all bodily functions and helps the body to function properly.
-But how much water should you drink daily?
+But determining how much water you should drink daily is trickier.
+That’s because there isn’t a set amount.
+Instead, your ideal water intake is determined by the temperature, your activity level, age, gender, and any health problems you have.
+So, how much water should you drink in a day?

 The Health Benefits of Drinking Water